Wildlife Artist of the Year FAQs 2022

 DSWF Wildlife Artist of the Year, in association with BBC Wildlife, is an internationally renowned wildlife art competition and exhibition, attracting entries from some of the most talented and passionate artists from around the world who come together to celebrate the beauty of the natural world.
 With seven unique categories, and a new award for first time entrants, DSWF encourages all artists, both amateur and professional, to take part in this global competition.
-For more information on DSWF Wildlife Artist of the Year 2022 and to enter, click here.
 Below are some of the competition’s most frequently asked questions.
-If you have any further queries, having reviewed all the available information below, please contact the DSWF team on email@example.com.
+If you have any further queries, having reviewed all the available information below, please contact the DSWF team on [email protected]

 Entering Wildlife Artist of the Year